Klezst/vulnerable/README.md

 attack resistant code and vulnerable code.
 In other words, you can see the right way of programming and the wrong way.

+We address the XSS vulnerability by sanitizing all of our input before outputing it into HTML.
+This is done via a behavior (i.e., app/Model/Behavior/HTMLBehavior.php).
+The SQL Injection issue is mitigated by using our framework's built in data management functions, rather than directly querying the database.

+For form manipulation we load CakePHP's SecurityComponent, which serializes each form's structure and saves it in the session.
+Similarly SecurityComponent mitigates the CSRF vulnerability, by inserting a cryptographically secure random number into each form and saving it in the session.
+When the user submits a form, the random number is extracted and compared to the value in the session.
+The form is serialized and compared to the value stored in the session also.

 Note that even the attack resistant code may contain vulnerabilities, but I made an effort to make them less vulnerable.
-I do not assume any responsibility for any damages that occur from code based on this project, its attack resistant code and examples.
+I do not assume any responsibility for any damages that occur from code based on this project, its attack resistant code or examples.
 I do not guarantee that the attack resistant code is free of vulnerabilities.

 ## Technology Colophon